 Gender Mobility

-• Is there a glass ceiling?
+- Is there evidence of a glass ceiling?

 Our approach

+Based on data from the HR personnel system, Highberg creates a visualized dashboard for your organization that answers the questions above.
+Differences between men and women are tested statistically, so it becomes clear which differences are significant and which may be coincidental.
 Predictions are also made using predictive analytics to provide insight into what the male/female ratio will look like in the future if the current situation is maintained.

 In the final product, a PowerBI dashboard, the user gets an overview of the entire organization and can zoom in on certain employee segments.
 This could include young people, new hires, a particular job area such as IT or an accumulation of factors (young people who have just started in IT).